 In any industrial setup, be it a construction site or a manufacturing unit, the safety of worker(s) is an utmost priority.
 It is essential to equip the workers with proper safety gear to ensure maximum safety at the workplace.
-New safety helmet protects against injuries during falls, trips and collisions.
+New Japanese safety helmet protects against injuries during falls, trips and collisions.
 These helmets are designed while giving special attention to ensure better safety and maximum comfort as they are worn continuously for long durations.

 It also withstands flame, offers better water absorption and excellent functionality.
-Safety helmet weight is also significant due to various ergonomic benefits, and Fresh provides the perfect balance for maximum stability and comfort.
+Safety helmet weight is also significant due to various ergonomic benefits, and T-Safety provides the perfect balance for maximum stability and comfort.
 It is made up of reinforced HDPE that provides complete head protection.
 While selecting the right helmet, several factors need to be taken care of; these include a safety helmet harness, suspension, cradle & headband.
 T-Safety ensures superior quality and meets safety helmet standards while focusing on the safety of the wearer.

 Safety helmets prevent impacts from the top of the head by absorbing energy-

 1. Part of the shell is destroyed or damaged;

 2. Stretching of the seat belt;